mo-sangha/book/chapters/3.typ

   By knowing this, whatever you do is the unborn reality.
 ]

-The key point in phase 3 is pure effortless abiding as self-liberation.
+The key point in phase three is pure effortless abiding as self-liberation.
 The practitioner has familiarized with effortless abiding without the need for any other practices.
 With this comes self-liberation of conditioning and the revelation of enlightenment.